 The scenery is superb, the wildlife is wonderful and an indented coastline allows as much shelter as you want from Atlantic waves – or as little.

-Coasteering in the land of its birth remains the ultimate aquatic adventure, says adventure guide Jon Haylock.
+Jon Haylock, of TYF Adventure and Coasteering in St Davids, Pembrokeshire, explains why coasteering in the land of its birth remains the ultimate aquatic adventure.

 It's an incredible way to journey along the coast

 There’s something very special about coasteering in Wales.
 The reason it began here is because of the coastline.
 On a gently sloping coast, coasteering almost feels pointless – you could get out at any time – but in Wales, you’re committed.
 You’re beneath these steep imposing cliffs and you’ve got the waves battering in from the Atlantic.
 It feels like a challenge not just bimbling along a beach.